gkumeriya15/MovieB/README.md

   -X, --stream-via [mpv|vlc]      Stream directly using the chosen media
-                                  player instead of downloading -c, --colour TEXT               Progress bar display colour  [default: cyan] -A, --ascii                     Use unicode (smooth blocks) to fill the progress-bar meter -z, --disable-progress-bar      Do not show download progress-bar --leave / --no-leave            Keep all leaves of the progress-bar [default: no-leave] --caption / --no-caption        Download caption file  [default: caption] -O, --caption-only              Download caption file only and ignore movie -S, --simple                    Show download percentage and bar only in progressbar
+                                  player instead of downloading -c, --colour TEXT               Progress bar display colour  [default: cyan] -U, --ascii                     Use unicode (smooth blocks) to fill the progress-bar meter -z, --disable-progress-bar      Do not show download progress-bar -I, --ignore-missing-caption    Proceed to download movie file even when caption file is missing --leave / --no-leave            Keep all leaves of the progress-bar [default: no-leave] --caption / --no-caption        Download caption file  [default: caption] -Z, --optimize                  Make movie and subtitle filenames have same format
+  -O, --caption-only              Download caption file only and ignore movie -S, --simple                    Show download percentage and bar only in
+                                  progressbar